- To treat a broken tooth with an exposed nerve, see a dentist as soon as possible.

 Will pain from a broken tooth go away on its own?

 It may disappear briefly when the nerve of the tooth dies.
 However, you may still experience pain due to the pressure on the periodontal membrane located under the root.
-If the tooth is not treated, the infection from the tooth will grow and the tooth will eventually start to hurt again.
-If left untreated for long enough, the bacteria causing the infection can even enter the bloodstream and affect other organs.
+If the tooth is not treated, the infection will continue to spread, and the tooth will eventually become painful again.
+If left untreated for a prolonged period, the bacteria causing the infection can enter the bloodstream and affect other organs.

 What is the best painkiller for tooth nerve pain?

-The best at-home remedy for tooth pain is to take 600 mg ibuprofen and 650 mg acetaminophen every 4-6 hours to help with the pain.
-Adults should not take more than 3200 mg ibuprofen or 3000 mg acetaminophen in a 24 hour period.
+The best at-home remedy for tooth pain is to take 600 mg of ibuprofen and 650 mg of acetaminophen every 4-6 hours to help with the pain.
+Adults should not take more than 3200 mg of ibuprofen or 3000 mg of acetaminophen in 24 hours.

 How to know if your broken tooth has exposed nerves?